ratanvarghese/blom.sh/public/j-embarassed/content.md

 ### Notes

 The bolded sentences are from the "Complete the Story" writing prompt book.
-I tried combining those sentences with Joy of Writing's prompt, "Embarassed".
+I tried combining those sentences with Joy of Writing's prompt, "Embarrassed".